Traffic, shares and readers – which blogger doesn’t want more of these? But are you really doing all you can to get them?

 When it comes to optimizing your blog images, not only should you make sure that your images are compressed and optimized for mobile display, but they also need to be optimized for Google Image search and social sharing.

-To decrease image size, use an image optimization tool like RIOT that will compress your images by almost 50% without loss of quality.
+To decrease image size, use an image optimization tool like RIOT that will compress your images by almost 50% or more without loss of quality.
 You can also use a number of free image compression tools online.

 To optimize your images for Google Image search, give your images relevant names and use the Alt tag for images when you upload them on your blog.